jamesshore/ergotest/docs/automation_api.md

 * testCaseResult.filename?: string

 If this test was loaded from a module, which most will be, this property contains the absolute path of the module.
 Otherwise, it’s undefined.

+This is a convenience method for accessing [testCaseResult.it.filename](RunResult.filename).
+The filenames in [testCaseResult.beforeEach](#testcaseresultbeforeeach) and [testCaseResult.afterEach](#testcaseresultaftereach) are ignored.

 [Back to top](#automation-api)